gre/gre/plots/examples/143/README.md

 <img src="/images/plots/143-inks.jpg" width="100%">

-I had a last minute changes after the photo was taken: I replaced Spring Green by Sepia because it would have been too "light" for a plot, but I reserve Spring Green for better usecases in future.
+I had a last minute changes after the photo was taken: I replaced Spring Green by another color because it would have been too "light" for a plot.
+I actually tried to do one with Sepia and it was also too "light", I decided to go black!
+I definitely have betterplans for 'Spring Green'.

 ### Paper